xmcp/botzone-mccts/README.md

 ## Requirements

 - A stable network condition
-- An executable AI program
 - A Python 3.x environment
 - A BotZone account
+- An executable AI program (or we will use built-in emulated invader)

 ## Setting Up